daiceman825/kestrel/README.md

 The intent of this plugin is to add live mapping of networks into the Kismet UI directly.

+# Fork notes

+01-20-2023: Some of the original code was refactored/replaced.
+Added drawing the drive path.
+Leaflet plugin files for mouse coordinates were added to the repo, but aren't used yet.

 # Updates

 10-6-2017: Kestrel now supports searching!
 Using the main search bar above the Devices list in the Kismet UI will now also filter and display markers for only those devices.
 Currently, it is case SENSITIVE... working on that.